Academic Information and Policies

 AnchorStudent Life

-The Office of Student Life serves as a coordinating agency for student personnel services at Waldorf University.
-These services include counseling, residence life, intramurals and recreation, student activities and orientation, international student services the Campus Information Center, judicial affairs, the Student Mail Center, parking, vending, community service, alcohol and drug prevention and assessments, and health services.
+The Office of Student Life is a coordinating department for residential student services at Waldorf University.
+These services include mental health counseling, health services, residence life, intramurals and recreation, student activities, orientation, international student services, Campus Information Center (CIC) for mail and packages, security and parking, judicial affairs, student mailboxes, parking and transportation services.

-The Office of Student Life, located in the Campus Center, is open from 8 a.m. to 5 p.m, Mondays through Fridays.
-Appointments are scheduled through the Administrative Coordinator for Student Life at 641-585-8160.
-The Campus Center also includes Campus Dining (641-585-8168).
+The Office of Student Life, located in the Campus Center, is open from 8 a.m. to 5 p.m.
+Monday through Friday.
+Appointments are scheduled through the Administrative Coordinator for Student Life at 641.585.8160.
+The Campus Center also includes the Esports Center, Art Room, Anne Marie Mitchell meeting room, Shooting Sports suite, lower level programming space and Campus Dining (641.585.8168),

 Counseling Services